 Wisconsin Institute for Law & Liberty

 The Wisconsin Institute for Law & Liberty (WILL) is a 501(c)(3) nonprofit organization.
-It is a conservative, libertarian, public interest law firm backed by a $1 million grant from the Lynde and Harry Bradley Foundation.
-WILL is a member of the State Policy Network, a web of right-wing “think tanks” in every state across the country.
+It is a conservative, libertarian, public interest law firm backed with millions in grants from the Lynde and Harry Bradley Foundation.
+WILL is a member of the State Policy Network, a web of right-wing “think tanks” and tax-exempt organizations in 49 states, Washington, D.C., Canada, and the United Kingdom.

 - 1 News and Controversies